- Search resources

 Newspapers are available online with a small number in print.
-The library catalogue item record will indicate whether the newspaper is available electronically.
+The Library Search item record will indicate whether the newspaper is available electronically.

 Using Nexis to find newspaper articles

 You can search or browse Nexis for newspaper articles.
 Nexis is a full-text database of news items from a wide range of sources dating back to 1981.

 To browse a list of all UK newspapers covered by Nexis: